TerenceZ/vue-cli-plugin-tsx/README.md

 # vue-cli-plugin-tsx

 Write vue in TSX, powered by `babel-plugin-macros`, `vue-tsx.macro` and `babel-plugin-transform-vue-jsx-spread-attributes`.
+And no runtime helpers are injected, except for merging attributes in JSX.

 **NOTICE**: This package only works for `vue 2` and projects created by `vue-cli`.